-The Victorian Electoral Commission (VEC) is reviewing the future structure of Boroondara’s electoral representation.
+The Victorian Electoral Commission (VEC) has reviewed the electoral structure for Boroondara.

 - whether Boroondara has the appropriate number of councillors